 Abstract:

-With the development of the internet, multimedia has become one of the major information formats that we use in daily life.
-Multimedia information is combined not just with one data type but with various data types, also known as multimodal data.
-The diversity of categories makes the information richer, but it also brings difficulties and challenges.
-This research aims to build a solid and accurate multimodal emotion recognition system using deep learning and data fusion techniques.
+With the development of the internet, multimedia has become one of the major information formats we use daily.
+Multimedia information is combined with one data type and various data types, also known as multimodal data.
+The diversity of categories makes the information richer but also brings difficulties and challenges.
+This research aims to build a solid, accurate multimodal emotion recognition system using deep learning and data fusion techniques.
 It would leverage multiple data sources such as physiological signals, speech tones, body movements, and facial expressions to enhance the accuracy and robustness of the emotion recognition model.
-By improving the algorithm and the data fusion strategy, this system would be able to accurately detect and respond to users' emotional states in real time.
-The research involves several key components: multimodal data collection, multimodal data fusion, feature extraction and representation, real-time system implementation, model training and validation, model explanation and evaluation, and application testing in diverse scenarios.
+By improving the algorithm and the data fusion strategy, this system would be able to accurately detect and respond to users' emotional states in real-time.
+The research involves several key components: multimodal data collection, fusion, feature extraction and representation, real-time system implementation, model training and validation, model explanation and evaluation, and application testing in diverse scenarios.
 This study seeks to advance emotion recognition algorithms to improve user experience in human-computer interaction (HCI), with vast potential applications in healthcare, virtual reality, customer service, and general HCI contexts.
 Additionally, the study will address ethical issues and privacy concerns to ensure responsible use of technology.

 Keywords: Deep Learning, Multimodal Emotion Recognition, Facial Expression Analysis, Body Movement Analysis, Voice